 The book’s .gpx files are only selected, key waypoints, not a tracklog (continuous line).
 If you want a tracklog, download a GPS map.
 Most are free and just about all the routes in Morocco 3 (below) and plenty more are on these maps.

 Some routes have been completely realigned, and some [R] road routes don’t need .gpx files.
-All gpx routes are now ready to download as a zip folder here.
+All gpx routes (updated February 2019) can be downloaded as a zip folder here.

 If your files come in as ‘route.gpx.txt‘ or ‘route.gpx.xml‘, delete the .txt or .xml suffix and it’ll become a regular .gpx which your GPS software should recognise.
 If you feel the waypoint data is inadequate, it’s easy to add extra ones by opening the .gpx file with a plain text editor and paste stuff in.
 The files use three Garmin icons (left), but not all units or software may display them like that.